-Deficit: The amount by which expenditures exceed a grant or contract award, a budget allocation, or revenue available in a specified fiscal period (grant period, biennium or fiscal year depending on the type of budget).
-Does not include negative budget balances resulting from un-liquidated encumbrances.
-University of Washington Deficit Policy
+Deficit: The amount by which expenditures exceed a grant or contract award, a budget allocation, or revenue available in a specified fiscal period (grant period, biennium, or fiscal year, depending on the type of budget).
+Deficits do not include negative budget balances resulting from unliquidated encumbrances.

-- Process: The following operating procedures for Grant and Contract budgets are intended to complement and supplement APS 37.1 "Monitoring, Mitigating, and Resolving Fiscal Deficits" and Procedures for Monitoring, Mitigating and/or Resolving Projected or Incurred Fiscal Deficits as published on the Office of Planning & Budgeting web page.
+The following operating procedures for grant and contract budgets are intended to complement and supplement APS 37.1 "Monitoring, Mitigating, and Resolving Fiscal Deficits" and Procedures for Monitoring, Mitigating and/or Resolving Projected or Incurred Fiscal Deficits as published on the Office of Planning & Budgeting web page.

 Budgets with a deficit greater than the total future anticipated funding for multi-year awards are to be cleared within 30 days of the budget going into deficit.

-To facilitate the timely closing of a grant or contract budget deficits need to be moved to non-grant & contract budget in a timely manner.
-Therefore deficit resolution plans need to provide for clearing of the deficit within 90 days of the budget end date.
+To facilitate the timely closing of a grant or contract budget, deficits need to be moved to non-grant and contract budgets in a timely manner.
+Therefore, deficit resolution plans need to provide for clearing of the deficit within 90 days of the budget end date.

-• An explanation for why the deficit cannot be cleared within 30 days.
+- An explanation of why the deficit cannot be cleared within 30 days.

-• Signature and/or email approval of the deficit resolution plan from one of the following Unit Dean/ Vice President/Vice Provost/Chancellor.
+- Signature and/or email approval of the deficit resolution plan from a Dean, Vice President, Vice Provost, or Chancellor.

-If future award funding is to be used to clear the deficit the department is to provide GCA with a written plan for project expenditures and/or additional funding that will result in the deficit being cleared within the total award period.
+If future award funding is to be used to clear the deficit, the department is to provide GCA with a written plan for project expenditures and/or additional funding that will result in the deficit being cleared within the total award period.
 Send the plan to firstname.lastname@example.org.
 Deficits which cannot be cleared by anticipated future funding require a deficit or cost transfer to a non-grant and contract budget to clear the deficit on the grant/contract budget.
-Send the plan to

-- Departments are to access the on-line deficit report at least quarterly to obtain a list of all Grant and Contract budgets that are in deficit and promptly clear any deficits.
+- Departments are to access the online deficit report (link opens in new tab) at least quarterly to obtain a list of all grant and contract budgets that are in deficit, and promptly clear any deficits.

-- If deficits have not been resolved or an approved deficit resolution plan is not in place when GCA begins closing the budget, GCA will contact the department for a budget to transfer the deficit into.
+- If deficits have not been resolved, or an approved deficit resolution plan is not in place when GCA begins closing the budget, GCA will contact the department for a budget to transfer the deficit to.

-- If the deficit is not cleared within 90 days of the budget end date or GCA has not received an approved deficit resolution plan, GCA will contact the Dean’s office for assistance in clearing the deficit.
-The PI, Chairman, department administrator and the Office of Planning & Budgeting will be copied.
+- If the deficit is not cleared within 90 days of the budget end date or GCA has not received an approved deficit resolution plan, GCA will contact the Dean’s Office for assistance in clearing the deficit.
+The PI, chair, department administrator, and the Office of Planning & Budgeting will be copied.

-- Transferring deficits to more than one budget.
-To transfer a deficit to more than one budget send a request to email@example.com and include the non-grant and contract budget numbers and corresponding amounts to which the deficit is to be transferred.
+- Transferring deficits to more than one budget: Send a request to email@example.com and include the non-grant and contract budget numbers to which the deficit is to be transferred, with the corresponding amounts.

-- Deficits may be cleared by processing expense cost transfers including salary transfers.
-These transfers require identifying specific transactions to be transferred but may be transferred to other grant and contract budgets with proper justification.
-(See GIM 15 – Transfer of Expenditures Between Budgets.
+- Deficits may be cleared by processing expense cost transfers, including salary transfers.
+These transfers require identifying specific transactions to be transferred and may be transferred to other grant and contract budgets with proper justification.
+See GIM 15 – Transfer of Expenditures Between Budgets.

-Deficits resulting from non-payment by the sponsor (cash deficits) On occasion sponsors do not pay the full amount of an award.
-This may occur for a variety of reasons including:
+Cash deficits are deficits resulting from non-payment by the sponsor.
+On occasion, sponsors do not pay the full amount of an award.
+This may occur for a variety of reasons:

 - Changing financial position of the sponsor (e.g., bankruptcy)